 This feature requires wrist-based heart rate or a compatible chest heart rate monitor.
-If you are using a chest heart rate monitor, you must put it on and pair it with your watch (Pairing Your Wireless Sensors, page 85).
-If your watch was packaged with a heart rate monitor, the devices are already paired.
+If you are using a chest heart rate monitor, you must put it on and pair it with your watch (Pairing Your Wireless Sensors, page 105).

-For the most accurate estimate, complete the user profile setup (Setting Up Your User Profile, page 102), and set your maximum heart rate (Setting Your Heart Rate Zones, page 103).
+For the most accurate estimate, complete the user profile setup (Setting Up Your User Profile, page 121), and set your maximum heart rate (Setting Your Heart Rate Zones, page 123).
 The estimate may seem inaccurate at first.
 The watch requires a few runs to learn about your running performance.
-You can disable VO2 max. recording for ultra run and trail run activities if you do not want those run types to affect your VO2 max. estimate (Activities and App Settings, page 34).
+You can disable VO2 max. recording for ultra run and trail run activities if you do not want those run types to affect your VO2 max. estimate (Activities and App Settings, page 44).